 - School presentations: $15 per class

-More resources and information coming later in 2020!
+More resources and information coming in Spring 2020!

 - Find the Sherman Natural Prairie and Community Garden on Facebook

 - Access helpful gardening reference materials from the Sherman Garden Master Gardener team at https://go.illinois.edu/ShermanGarden.
 These informational cards are sorted by topic in three categories:

 - Getting started